Layr-Labs/eigenlayer-middleware/docs/README.md

 **Currently, each AVS needs to implement one thing on-chain:** registration/deregistration conditions that define how an Operator registers for/deregisters from the AVS.
 This repo provides building blocks to support these functions.

 *Eventually,* the core contracts and this repo will be extended to cover other conditions, including:
-* payment conditions that define how an Operator is paid for the services it provides
+* reward conditions that define how an Operator is rewarded for the services it provides
 * slashing conditions that define "malicious behavior" in the context of the AVS, and the punishments for this behavior

 *... however, the design for these conditions is still in progress.*